Cook with Sharmila

 • Tweet

 Thalappakatti Biryani or Thalappakattu biriyani is a famous variety of biryani from the Dindigul region in Tamil Nadu.
-It is made with flavorful seeraga samba rice.
+This renowned biryani dish offers an authentic taste of South Indian cuisine, crafted with premium seeraga samba rice, tender meat, and a blend of spices.
+Experience the culinary magic that has captivated taste buds for generations.

 Follow us on Pinterest for delicious pins.
 Join our Facebook group for more Instant Pot and Air Fryer recipes.